khaled-hamam/design-patterns-explained/library/README.md

 # Design Patterns

-Design patterns are solutions to some known and frequent occuring problems.
+Design patterns are solutions to some known and frequent occurring problems.
 A design pattern is not a concrete solution that can be directly implemented to code, instead it's just a description or a template for how to solve a particular problem.

-### Classifications
+## Classifications

 Design Patterns can be classified to many categories: